Project management skills: 25 soft, hard, & technical skills

 6. Communication plan

-Some of these things, like your goals or your milestones, might already be defined in your project roadmap or brief.
+Some of these things, such as your goals or milestones, might already be defined in your project roadmap or brief.
 But your project plan is where all of these project elements come together to create a cohesive picture of your upcoming work.

 quotation mark